 In this article, you have been introduced to a set of best practices for how to take board minutes before, during, and after a meeting:

 - Plan ahead, and assign roles before the meeting.

 - Capture all the important details in a clear language, leaving out emotions and arguments.

 - Review your minutes for any slips, take any necessary approvals, and distribute copies securely for all members to read and keep for future reference.

-Recently, with almost all meetings happening online, some kind of meeting management is essential for your meeting minutes to be organized, content to be captured, and actions to be assigned and followed up on.
+Recently, with almost all meetings happening online, a meeting minutes software, which is usually a part of an all-inclusive meeting management solution, is essential for your meeting minutes to be organized, content to be captured, and actions to be assigned and followed up on.